 Vulnerability and Adaptation to Climate Change

-Recent climatic trends and projections indicate continued directional change and increasing variability in climate that will influence both the ecosystem services and livelihoods derived from rangelands.
+Recent climatic trends and projections indicate continued directional change and increasing variability in climate that will influence the delivery of ecosystem services on which humans depend.
 This unprecedented challenge requires a comprehensive assessment of the vulnerability of social-ecological systems, including exposure, sensitivity and adaptive capacity, to climate change.
-Four ecoregions in western North America will be evaluated to accommodate the geographic variability of exposure to climate change.
-Sensitivity will estimated through the impacts of the projected exposures on ecological and social systems, especially those components and interactions affecting human livelihoods.
-Adaptive capacity will be assessed by surveying the successes and failures of previous and current adaptions to climatic variability, and by identifying both barriers and incentives for future adaption.
-This assessment is intended to enhance recognition and prioritize actions to contend with the emerging consequences of climate change by informing research agendas, promoting social learning networks, and alerting policy makers to viable adaptation strategies.
+Exposure involves large geographic variability in response to unique ambient climatic conditions and the disproportionate regional impacts of climate drivers.
+Sensitivity represents the impacts of the projected exposures on ecological and social systems, especially those components and interactions affecting human livelihoods.
+Adaptive capacity describes the successes and failures of previous and current adaptions to climatic variability, as well as, barriers and incentives for future adaption.
+Vulnerability assessment is intended to enhance recognition and prioritize actions to contend with the emerging consequences of climate change by informing research agendas, promoting social learning networks, and alerting policy makers to viable adaptation strategies.
 Current work focuses on climate change adaption planning in the Great Plains of the U.S. and it is being conducted in collaboration with the U.S.D.A.
 Climate Hubs program.

 Human livelihoods derived from rangelands are highly vulnerable to climate change because limited financial, natural resource, and social capital provide few options to diversity incomes beyond livestock grazing – resource dependency is very high in these arid and semi-arid regions.